Get a little protein assist from the snack aisle with these nutritionist-approved choices.

 Protein per bar: 16 grams

 Hawksworth gives Alani Nu protein bars a gold star for both texture and taste — not too chewy, no pasty aftertaste, she says.
-Flavor options include munchies (a pretzel, caramel, and cookie combo), chocolate cake, blueberry muffin, and more.
+Flavor options include rocky road, caramel crunch and peanut butter and jelly.

 “They taste similar to a candy bar, but it’s composed of high-quality ingredients that are low in calories and sugar,” she says.